-Figure 2-4 (in Section 2, Project Description) shows that proposed school sites in the SVSP would be located near major arterials.
+Figure 2-4 (in Section 2, Project Description) shows that the proposed school site in the CSP would be located near Westbrook Boulevard, a six-lane arterial.
 ARB has developed recommendations against siting new sensitive land uses, such as schools, within 500 feet of freeways or arterials that have more than 100,000 AADT per day (California Air Resources Board Land Use Planning Handbook, 2005).
-Key recommendations in the Handbook include taking steps to avoid siting new, sensitive land uses:
+Key recommendations in the Handbook include taking steps to avoid siting new, sensitive land uses in the following locations:

-- Within 500 feet of a freeway, urban roads with 100,000 vehicles / day or rural roads with 50,000 vehicles / day - Within 1,000 feet of a major service and maintenance rail yard - Immediately downwind of ports (in the most heavily impacted zones) and petroleum refineries - Within 300 feet of any dry cleaning operation (for operations with two or more machines, provide 500 feet) - Within 300 feet of a large gas station (defined as a facility with a throughput of 3.6 million gallons per year or greater).
+- Within 500 feet of a freeway, urban roads with 100,000 vehicles/day or rural roads with 50,000 vehicles / day - Within 1,000 feet of a major service and maintenance rail yard - Immediately downwind of ports (in the most heavily impacted zones) and petroleum refineries - Within 300 feet of any dry cleaning operation (for operations with two or more machines, within 500 feet) - Within 300 feet of a large gas station (defined as a facility with a throughput of 3.6 million gallons per year or greater).

 The closest freeways are Interstate 80 and State Route 65, which are located several miles from the project.
-Arterials in the City of Roseville are sized to handle less than 100,000 AADT.
-AADT on SVSP arterials would be substantially less than 100,000 (approximately 40,000 ADT) through the year 2025.
-Consequently, the location of schools near arterials does not pose a substantial health risk for any of the SVSP proposed schools.
+Arterials in the City of Roseville, such as Westbrook Boulevard, are sized to handle less than 100,000 AADT.
+AADT on CSP arterials would be substantially less than 100,000 (approximately 40,000 ADT) through the year 2025.
+Consequently, the location of schools near arterials does not pose a substantial health risk for any of the CSP proposed schools.